Patty Duke: Personal life

 Duke was married four times and had three children.
 A Catholic, Duke had dreams of becoming a nun in her youth.
 In her later life, she studied a number of different religions, commenting in 1995: "To suggest that one must spout Moses or Jesus or Buddha or chant like Tibetan monks in order to be religious, I believe, is not to walk in the path of Christ...
 I have been a Christian Scientist.
-If there's a religious definition of `dabbler,' I guess that would be me.
+If there's a religious definition of 'dabbler', I guess that would be me.
 I have studied Buddhism.
 There was a time when I very seriously considered Judaism.
 And, yes, I do go to church now.
 I go to a Unity Church.
 I also go to Catholic church occasionally because the child in me desperately needs the bells and smells."

-In 1965, Duke married director Harry Falk, who was 13 years her senior.
+In 1965, at age 18, Duke married director Harry Falk, who was 13 years her senior.
 It led to the end of Duke's relationship with her childhood guardians, the Rosses.
 During their marriage, she had repeated mood swings, drank heavily, became anorexic, and overdosed on pills a number of times.
 The couple divorced in 1969.

-In early 1970, at the age of 23, Duke became involved with three men at the same time — 17-year-old Here's Lucy star Desi Arnaz Jr., actor John Astin, who was 16 years her senior, and rock music promoter Michael Tell.
+In early 1970, at age 23, Duke became involved with three men at the same time: 17-year-old Here's Lucy star Desi Arnaz Jr., actor John Astin (who was 16 years her senior), and rock music promoter Michael Tell.
 The relationship with Arnaz was widely publicized, due in part to the vocal and public opposition of Arnaz's mother, actress and production company executive Lucille Ball.
 By late spring, Duke and Arnaz had broken off their relationship.